WarStalkeR/OpenXcomExMore/README.md

 Now it is possible to define new sprite size for crafts with bigger sprites in order to still keep them centered at original coordinates.
 The `spriteSize` values should be exactly as as vertical and horizontal size of your image in pixels.
 Any change to the sprite size should be even: i.e. you can't use 35x45 pixels sprite.

 ## Base Attack/Missile Strikes Debug Triggers
 Only works when in `options.cfg` the option `debug: true` is set.
 In **Geoscape**, if you hold SHIFT, while clicking any of your bases, it will trigger base invasion with random race/faction.
 If you do so, whilst holding CTRL, missile strike against selected base will be triggered.

 **Note**: If your mod has no `ufos:` rules with `missilePower`, then no missile strike will be triggered.
 In addition, all relevant missions, races and UFOs should be properly linked together, so they can be triggered and spawned normally by the game, otherwise nothing will spawn and you will get error message in log what is missing.

 ## Soldier/Vehicle Capacity as Craft Stats
+**Note:** This feature is implemented in the main OXCE branch.
 **Craft values for script files (with example below):**
 `crafts:`
 `  - type: NEW_BIG_TRANSPORT`